Construction activities for this project are complete!

 drawings based on input, safety data, technical analysis.

-This investment is valued at $1 million and is funded via the streets reconstruction bond, which is part of the Funding Our Future initiative, approved by voters in 2018.
+This $3 million investment is funded via impact fees and the 2018 voter-approved streets reconstruction bond, as part of the Funding Our Future initiative.

 - Email: firstname.lastname@example.org